signalpillar/nameko-injector/README.rst

 -------

 Nameko provides a dependency injection mechanism, built-in in the framework.
-It works in many cases but there are limitations:
+It works in many cases with the limitations:

 1. All the dependencies are injected regardless of whether they are used in the entry-point.
 For instance, all the dependencies will be injected for ``/health`` HTTP entry point.
 2. Dependencies cannot depend on each other.